BitMEX/api-connectors/official-http/node-swagger/README.md

 `swagger-client` is especially nice because it exports an object that can call our methods directly.

-You don't have to worry about headers or form encoding using this package - just call the methods are if they were direct RPC.
+You don't have to worry about headers or form encoding using this package - just call the methods as if they were direct RPC.

 [swaggerClient.js](https://github.com/BitMEX/api-connectors/blob/master/official-http/node-swagger/swaggerClient.js) contains a simple example of how to use this.